Slightly elevated

 Of all species, White-winged Crossbill is predicted to exhibit the largest irruption.

-Irruptions are predicted to vary across the eight species in the Western region this year (filled circles).
+Irruptions are predicted to vary in strength across the eight species in the Eastern region this year (filled circles).

 Cone crops are predicted to be around average across the region this year.